An easy peasy, stress free version of Classic Roast Chicken and Homemade Gravy that anyone can make…and only 10 minutes hands on time!

 - 2 tablespoons flour

-- Preheat the oven to 200C While the oven is heating get your chicken out of its packaging and pop it on a board and snip off the little bit of string holding its legs together.
+Preheat the oven to 220C / 200C / gas mark 7 / 425F While the oven is heating get your chicken out of its packaging and pop it on a board and snip off the little bit of string holding its legs together.

-- Wash your hands then sprinkle the chicken with a little salt and pepper, the rosemary and a good drizzle of olive oil.
-Rub the salt, pepper, rosemary and olive oil all over the chicken and then pop into a roasting tray.
+Wash your hands then sprinkle the chicken with a little salt and pepper, half the rosemary, the juice from the lemon and a good drizzle of olive oil.
+Rub the salt, pepper, rosemary, lemon juice and olive oil all over the chicken and then pop into a roasting tray.

-- When the time is up, check the chicken is cooked (see note below) and put it on a board or a plate (I use a clean roasting tin to collect the juices) to rest for 15 minutes before carving.
+When the time is up, check the chicken is cooked (see note) and put it on a board or a plate (I use a clean roasting tin to collect the juices) to rest for 15 minutes before carving.

 Love Chicken?
 Check out my collection of Easy Peasy Chicken Recipes